Skip to Content

 The Mile Around Woods trail sits behind the beautiful Park McCullough house in North Bennington.
 This loop starts by taking hikers through beautiful farm fields of grazing horses, then meanders through a hardwood forest on a lovely, wide path.

-The forest loop is exactly a mile long, but you can make the adventure last by traipsing across several fields, or by visiting the historic Park McCullough House and Hiland Hall gardens.
+The forest loop is exactly a mile long, but you can extend the adventure by traipsing across several fields or visiting the historic Park McCullough House and Hiland Hall gardens.

-Park McCullough House is open for tours on Friday, Saturday, and Sunday from May to October.
-The Hiland Hall gardens have been meticulously restored and are located behind the main house.
+Park McCullough House is open for tours on Fridays, Saturdays, and Sundays from May to October.
+The meticulously restored Hiland Hall gardens are located behind the main house.
 For an overview of the trails, please visit the Fund for North Bennington.

 Discover Bennington’s Covered Bridges